Name: Rouge (Gaston Hochar)

 Decanting and serving

 Bottled unfined and unfiltered, Chateau Musar Reds are suitable for vegans (fining agents often contain animal proteins); they’re also richly-textured and likely to ‘throw a crust’.
 This is a common feature of most fine wines and is especially true of Musar Red vintages over a decade old.
 Ideally, bottles should be standing up the night before opening to allow the sediment to settle.
 After careful decanting (and discarding of sediment, usually in the last centimetre of the bottle) the wine should be allowed to breathe for several hours and served at 18°C with roasts, grills (especially lamb), casseroles, game, and mature cheeses.
 It is a deep, rich garnet colour with aromas of raisins, cedar, prunes and cinnamon.
-The 2010 is a savoury, herby wine with delicate spices and the raisiny, figgy aromas follow through to the palate.
-This is an elegant vintage with fresh acidity and a long, dry finish.
+The 1998 The 1998 is a blend of Cabernet Sauvignon, Cinsault and Carignan, which come from vineyards with an average age of 40 years.
+This vintage has more Cinsault, making it very fragrant and aromatic.
+The wine is smooth and balanced with soft harmony- seductive and immensely appealing.

 Acidity: 4.22 g/l